Genez-io/genezio-landing-page/deployment-platform/content/posts/deploy_smarter_not_harder_how_genezio.md

 url: /blog//deploy-smarter-not-harder-how-genezio/
 ---

-Whether you’re an **ML engineer**, a **DevOps professional**, or a **Project Manager** looking to improve collaboration with clients, this article will provide insights and a clear understanding of how {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} can transform your deployment workflow.
+Whether you’re an **ML engineer**, a **DevOps professional**, or a **Project Manager** looking to improve collaboration with clients, this article will provide insights and a clear understanding of how {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} can transform your deployment workflow.

-## What is Genezio?
+## What is DeployApps?

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a serverless cloud platform that streamlines the deployment of applications and proofs-of-concept, offering a simpler alternative to traditional infrastructure management.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} is a serverless cloud platform that streamlines the deployment of applications and proofs-of-concept, offering a simpler alternative to traditional infrastructure management.
 It's built to help developers focus on creating innovative solutions without getting slowed down by complicated setups or infrastructure management.

-With {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}}, you don’t need to be a DevOps expert.
+With {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}}, you don’t need to be a DevOps expert.
 You can deploy your code quickly and easily, cutting down on setup time, speeding up your launch, and making scalability simple.
 Its user-friendly interface is perfect for smaller teams or machine learning groups that don’t have a cloud engineer on hand.
 Just deploy your functions and applications straight to the cloud—no headaches, no fuss.

-Check out 🔗 {{< external-link link="https://genezio.com/" >}}Genezio’s{{< /external-link >}} Function-as-a-Service (FaaS) platform simplifies infrastructure management and accelerates development.
+Check out 🔗 {{< external-link link="https://genezio.com/" >}}DeployApps’s{{< /external-link >}} Function-as-a-Service (FaaS) platform simplifies infrastructure management and accelerates development.

 ## How client collaboration drives successful AI projects

 **Small feedback loops** in AI outsourcing are a game-changer.
 They keep clients in the loop about their projects, so it doesn't feel like they’re investing in a “black box.”
 Instead, clients can see visible progress, stay aligned with their goals, and build trust along the way.
 These loops also help catch issues early and ensure expectations are met, making project delivery smoother and clients happier.

-That’s where {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} comes in.
+That’s where {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} comes in.
 Think of it as a more user-friendly version of AWS Lambda.
 This Function-as-a-Service (FaaS) platform makes deploying AI applications a breeze.
 It takes care of the heavy lifting with infrastructure, so machine learning teams can focus on being creative and innovative.
-Plus, {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} supports real-time client interactions with proofs-of-concept and makes local testing easy, minimizing post-deployment headaches.
+Plus, {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} supports real-time client interactions with proofs-of-concept and makes local testing easy, minimizing post-deployment headaches.
 The result?
 More efficient projects and happier teams.

-## How to Deploy a RAG System with Genezio: A Step-by-Step Guide
+## How to Deploy a RAG System with DeployApps: A Step-by-Step Guide

 Deploying a Retrieval-Augmented Generation (RAG) system is no walk in the park.
 It often involves: